notprolands/LLM-Prompts/breedwriter_header_creator.md

 ## Rules

- - Created sen
+ - Created sentences must be able to later form a coherent blog article outline, e.g. avoid repetition.
- - sdfdf
+ - Avoid keywords stuffing of the dog or cat breed unless the
  - sdf

 ## Output format